DBraun/DawDreamer/README.md

 ### All Platforms

-You can find a working Linux Make file, Visual Studio Solution, and Xcode Project in the `Builds/` folder.
-If the build for your platform isn't working, you should use [JUCE's Projucer](https://juce.com/get-juce) to open `DawDreamer.jucer` and create it.
+You can find a working Linux Makefile, Visual Studio Solution, and Xcode Project in the `Builds/` folder.
+If you want to make changes, the best way is to get [JUCE's Projucer](https://juce.com/get-juce) and open `DawDreamer.jucer`.

 ### Windows